 You can also calculate net revenue per customer to compare it with the customer acquisition cost.
 If the first is lower than the second, the ROI is negative.

 This formula is similar to the previous one.
-Since customer IDs can repeat across rows (a customer with more than one transaction), use COUNT_DISTINCT
+Since customer IDs aren’t unique across rows (a customer can have more than one transaction), use COUNT_DISTINCT to count unique values.

 Formula: SUM(Gross Revenue) / COUNT_DISTINCT(Customer ID)